 Using a soft cloth is an effective way to keep Silver, Gold and Rose Gold Plated jewellery looking shiny and lustrous.
 A silver cleaner can also be used to clean sterling silver pieces if tarnished.
 Do not use paper towels to clean metal as they can cause scratching.

-To protect your jewellery pieces should be individually placed in a pouch or within a soft lined box to stop them being scratched or tangled.
+To protect your jewellery pieces should be individually in our gift pouch but not the gift box.
 Ideally store your jewellery in a dark, cool and dry place, try to keep pieces apart so that they don’t rub together or tangle up.
 Silver jewellery can naturally tarnish when stored over time, so it’s a good idea to get it out occasionally and polish with a silver cloth.

 Gold plating is a layer of 9ct gold over sterling silver.
 Avoid wearing your gold plated jewellery in the shower or when swimming.
 Chlorine, especially at high temperatures can damage or discolour your gold plated jewellery.
 Gold Plating will naturally fade over time.